Sophomore Will Schumacher led Prior Lake with 17 goals and 37 points last season. Photo by Loren Nelson, LegacyHockeyPhotgraphy.com

 A top five team?
 Crazy talk.
 Top ten?
 No way.
 Top 25?
 Fuhgettaboutit.

-A year later, it’s remarkable how the perception of a perennially good but never great program has changes.
+A year later, it’s remarkable how the perception of a perennially good but never great program has changed.
 And deservedly so.
 Based on last season’s results, highlighted by the play of a dynamite forward line of sophomores, Prior Lake (which loses just a handful of key seniors) has the potential to be as good as any team in the state.

 Last season the Lakers knocked off section rival Minnetonka in early December, topped perennial powerhouse Eden Prairie in early January and twice outlasted South Suburban Conference rival Lakeville South.
 Prior Lake had won 14 of its previous 15 games before succumbing to Chaska 4-1 in a Section 2AA semifinal in late February.